jelsonjay/typescript/README.md

-# TypeScript Alternative to JavasCript Superset
+# TypeScript Alternative to JavaScript Superset

 learn typescript, all valid javascript code is also typescript code.